-To trap any dirt or foreign material in the gas supply line, a sediment trap must be incorporated in the piping, see Figure 21.
+To trap any dirt or foreign material in the gas supply line, a sediment trap must be incorporated in the piping (see Figure 21).
 The sediment trap must be readily accessible and not subject to freezing conditions.
 Install in accordance with recommendations of serving gas suppliers.
-Refer to the current editions of the National Fuel Gas Code or B149.1 Natural Gas and Propane installation code.
+Refer to the current edition of the National Fuel Gas Code.

-To prevent damage, care must be taken not to apply too much torque when attaching gas supply pipe to gas valve inlet.
+To prevent damage, care must be taken not to apply too much torque when attaching gas supply pipe to gas control valve inlet.